5.4.1 Recruitment and HiringThoughtful recruitment and hiring are essential for a

 midpoint of the wage range depending on the candidate's education and prior experience.
 Contact the Human Resources Department for wage and salary guidelines.
 See the Sample Conditional Offer Letter.

 compliance with the archdiocesan fingerprint and criminal background check requirement for staff who may have contact with children, the offer letter must inform the applicant that "As a pre-condition of employment, you must be

-Note the hire date, job title, and starting salary on the Position History form (HR intranet; username and password required) and place it in the front of the personnel file.
+Note the hire date, job title, and starting salary on the Position History form and place it in the front of the personnel file.
 Schedule a formal orientation for the new employee on the employee's first day of work.